voverg/chat-react/README.md

 # Chat application

-This is a simple chat application written with react.
-You can see this app demo version [this link](https://chat-react-voverg.web.app)
+This is a simple chat app written with react.
+You can see this app demo version [this link]()

 ## Getting Started with Create React App